-Report Recommendations Management's Most Current Response Status () .
-Management should implement procedures to ensure the software inventory includes all software reviewed and approved by the ISO.
-Person Responsible: Dan Owen, Chief Information Security Officer Timetable for Completion: January 31, 2022 Management should ensure that University personnel directly involved in contract negotiations for the purchase of information resources technologies have completed required contract negotiation for the purchase of information resources technologies training developed The Director of P&SS and Director of ITBS have been working with their staff to ensure the DIR training has been done and tracked accordingly.
-In addition, during the hiring process, staff will be required to complete this training.
-In Progress and provided by the DIR.
-The completion of the required training should be documented and maintained for all personnel involved in contract negotiations for information technology resources.
-Person Responsible: Dan Alden, Director of P&SS, and José Rodríguez, Director of ITBS Timetable for Completion: March 31, 2022
+.
+Management should impleme the software inventory include and approved by the ISO. n Owen, Chief Information Security n: January 31, 2022 Management should ensure that U directly involved in contract negoti of information resources technology required contract negotiation for the information resources technologie iations for the purchase gies have completed ne purchase of working with their staff to done and tracked accord process, staff will be requ d Director of ITBS have been ensure the DIR training has been lingly.
+In addition, during the hiring uired to complete this training. and provided by the DIR.
+The con training should be documented an personnel involved in contract neg technology resources. npletion of the required dimaintained for all José Rodríguez, Director

 LAMAR INSTITU JTE OF TECHNOLOGY AHI Facility Services, Inc. Vendor Compliance and Performance, June 2021 LIT should require AHI to notify LIT management if an AHI employee assigned to LIT receives a positive COVID-19 test.
 This notification should include the date of the positive COVID-19 test, the shift(s) worked, and areas cleaned by the employee, how many other AHI employees came in contact with the employee testing positive, and how the area was sanitized.
 Management will meet with AHI and will require that AHI notify LIT management whenever an AHI employee assigned to LIT receives a positive COVID-19 test.
 The notification will include the date of the positive COVID-19 test, the shift(s) worked, and areas cleaned by the employee, how many other AHI employees came in contact with the employee testing positive, and how/when the area was sanitized.
 Person Responsible: Jonathon Beritiech, Director of Facilities and Rudy Gonzales, Vice President of Finance & Operations Revised Timetable for Completion: October 15, 2021 (was July 26, 2021) Implemented LIT management should follow the contract terms and not allow any AHI employee with other than minor traffic violations to be assigned duties under this contract.
 LIT should put additional safeguards in place, such as periodic reviews of new AHI employee's background checks, to ensure AHI is in compliance.
 LIT management will not allow any AHI employee with other than minor traffic violations to be assigned to Lamar Institute of Technology.
 Management will request AHI to submit a police clearance record within 24 hours upon request.
 LIT will request that AHI replace the employee in question with a criminal record other than a minor traffic violation.
-Person Responsible: Jonathon Beritiech, Director of Facilities and Rudy Gonzales, Vice President of Finance & Operations Revised Timetable for Completion: March 1, 2022 (was In Progress
+Person Responsible: Jonathon Beritiech, Director of Facilities and Rudy Gonzales, Vice President of Finance & Operations Revised Timetable for Completion: March 1, 2022 (was October 15, 2021) In Progress